 The colourful and eclectic interior inside the Boho Café on Bernard Avenue makes it a cheerful place to start the day in downtown Kelowna.
 Dig into a heaping plate of French toast or try an inventive bennie (think BC Benedict with wild sockeye lox, or the Banh Mi Bennie with grilled chicken, pickled carrots, and a baguette slice on the side).
 This breakfast and brunch hot spot also makes its own bread and jam, and even has a kids’ menu with adorably small Silver Dollar Pancakes.

-With four locations around town, this Kelowna pizzeria creates a range of traditional and signature pies, but we especially love their tacos.
+With three locations around town, this Kelowna pizzeria creates a range of traditional and signature pies, but we especially love their tacos.
 The Tacos al Pastor, with pulled pork, red pickled slaw, and grilled pineapple, is to die for, and vegetarians can’t go wrong with the Green Goddess, a delicious mix of breaded avocado, chipotle, and feta.
 It’s also worth the drive to Lower Mission to eat at DunnEnzie’s newest location—in warmer seasons, be sure to nab a seat on the patio beneath the huge London plane tree.
 There’s often live music on the weekend and kids can run around outside, weather permitting.

 Photo by: BC Ale Trail

-In the heart of Kelowna’s Cultural District, what was once the warehouse home of the British North American Tobacco Company is now a craft brewery.
+In the heart of Kelowna’s Cultural District, what was once the warehouse home of the British North American Tobacco Company is now BNA Brewing.
 Don’t let the facts of great beer on tap and well-balanced craft cocktails dissuade you from bringing the littles—kids dig the cozy vibe inside thanks to Canadiana décor including a taxidermy moose head over the bar.
 Adventurous eaters love the mushrooms on toast, fried cauliflower or zucchini "fries", and beef rendang, while children with more conservative palates will be satisfied by the pizzas and fish tacos.
 There are even six, 10-pin bowling lanes upstairs!

 Arrive early to grab a table at this casual café on Bernard Avenue that specializes in Laksa soup, which is a Malaysian-style coconut curry noodle soup that brims with either vegetables or chicken and prawns.
 I was a bit skeptical about whether my children would slurp up the generous bowls of slightly spicy soup, but they loved it.
 The mango smoothies are also delicious (and filling).
-The café’s location right downtown makes it easy to combine lunch with shopping and sightseeing.
+Mad Mango's location right downtown makes it easy to combine lunch with shopping and sightseeing.